ndepoel/rustbsp/README.md

 Although the project's source is clearly the result of a learning process and some of the choices I've made along the way are questionable, I'm still quite happy with how this turned out.
 It was a valuable learning exercise in more ways than one, and it's fun to simply zoom around Quake's levels looking at all the fancy effects.
 However I don't think I'll be continuing with this project anytime soon.
 Right now the source code is on the cusp of becoming a mess, so it'll need a major design overhaul if I ever want to add any of the features I have been thinking about.

-The below video demonstrates what RustBSP can do and how the project evolved over the weeks as I was developing it:
+The below video shows what RustBSP can do and how the project evolved over the weeks as I was developing it:
 [![RustBSP Evolution](https://img.youtube.com/vi/tWlpmB3unrY/maxresdefault.jpg)](https://youtu.be/tWlpmB3unrY)

 ## What This Project Is